adioshun/gitBook_ros_autoware/ros/rosin-5days.md

 - A **Publisher** is a node that keeps publishing a message into a topic

-- A **topic** is a channel that acts as a pipe, where oter ROS nodes can either publish or read information.
+- A **topic** is a channel that acts as a pipe, where oter ROS nodes can either publish or read information. 소켓??

     - To get a list of available topics `rostopic list`